 Marie (right) is very bright and would love to be in school.
 But the 14-year-old had to assume household duties like cooking, cleaning and caring for her many brothers and sisters.
 Marie’s mother (left) is very ill at a nearby clinic.
 Photo: Jon Warren

-, women’s roles in the Democratic Republic of Congo haven’t traditionally included involvement in decision-making.
+According to UN Women, women’s roles in the Democratic Republic of Congo haven’t traditionally included involvement in decision-making.
 Most women have been limited to the care of children and household tasks.

 When families are displaced, as millions have been by conflict in the DRC, women become very vulnerable.
 Nearly half of all women and girls